pratapppv/DARTH-VADAR/docs/index.md

 ### Antenna Test Results

-On measuring the antenna's S11 paramter, it was evident that there was a shift in the center frequency of the antenna by roughly $$30MHz$$ as seen in the figure below.
+On measuring the antenna's S11 paramter, it was evident that there was a shift in the center frequency of the antenna by roughly $$50MHz$$ as seen in the figure below.
+This reduced the usable bandwidth to be close to $$30MHz$$, sufficient for short range testing.

 ![VNA antenna](img\S11VNA.img)